 Eastern Province and surrounding areas

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
-If you do decide to travel to an area where there is a particular threat of kidnapping, you should ensure you have personal security measures in place and seek professional security advice.
-For more information, see our Kidnapping threat bulletin.
+If you do decide to travel to an area where there is a particular threat of kidnapping, ensure you have personal security measures in place and seek professional security advice.
+For more information, see our

 Civil unrest/political tension

 Demonstrations are illegal under Saudi law, however political developments in the region and international events may prompt demonstrations or civil unrest.
-You should avoid all protests and demonstrations as they may turn violent and you may be detained in the vicinity of an event.
+Avoid all protests and demonstrations as they may turn violent and you may be detained in the vicinity of an event.

 Conflict in Yemen

-We advise you not to travel to within 30 kilometres of the Saudi border with Yemen because of sporadic cross-border attacks, including the use of rockets.
-Saudi Arabia-led airstrikes have been conducted against Houthi positions in Yemen since March 2015, but have now largely been suspended as the result of a cease-fire agreed on 10 April 2016
+Do not travel to within 30 kilometres of the Saudi border with Yemen because of sporadic cross-border attacks, including the use of rockets.
+Some of these rockets have fallen more than 30 kilometres inside Saudi Arabian territory.
+Saudi Arabia-led airstrikes have been conducted against Houthi positions in Yemen since March 2015.

 Opportunistic thefts, particularly in crowded places and from vehicles occur.
 Valuables should not be left in view.

 The British Embassy reported there was an attempt to kidnap a British national in November 2015.